 Important notice: In order to use Google Maps in PRTG Network Monitor v13 or later, you need to acquire a new API key for Google Maps API v3!
 See this article for more information.

-Google limits the use of its Static Maps API to avoid exhaustive use.
+Google limits the use of its Static Maps API to free 25,000 map loads per day (up to 100,000 with pay-as-you-go).
 PRTG uses this API to display Geo Maps in the web interface.
 Thus, the API restrictions apply to all PRTG users using the Geo Maps feature.

 However, in every day usage of PRTG you will usually not reach this limit.
 Limits are reset every 24 hours.